Contrary and Contradictory

 As it would be difficult to admit that Pius IX, or anyone else, prescribes a systematic duty of disobedience to the legitimate rulers, we are left with the other member of the disjunction, that is, “X is forbidden.”

-— If two or more additional options, “encouraged” and “discouraged” are introduced, we get a five dimensional universe “prescribed / advised / permitted (indifferent) / recommended / forbidden”.
+— If two or more additional options, “encouraged” and “discouraged” are introduced, we get a five-dimensional universe “required / advised / permitted (indifferent) / recommended / forbidden”.
 The interpretation “encouraged” is hardly possible, for reasons previously seen; “discouraged” could correspond to the intention of the Syllabus, such as interpreted by Dupanloup.
-One then wonders why this sentence seems so solemn : if we admit that something which is not recommended is something that we do not do without good reason, it is obvious that one does not disobey the legitimate prince without some good reason.
+Then one wonders why this sentence seems so solemn : if we admit that what is not recommended is something that one does not do without good reason, it is obvious that one does not disobey the legitimate prince without a good reason.